THE PRODUCT

 Configure once

 Budgets with owners and approval paths.
-Policies across five types.
+Policies across every kind of control.
 Ten minutes, honestly.

 2